 What Does A Normal Night Look Like?

-The amount of each phase of sleep can vary significantly between nights and individuals.
+The amount of each of the 4 stages of sleep can vary significantly between nights and individuals.
 During an ideal night’s sleep, your body has enough time to go through four to five 90-minute cycles that sample different phases of sleep as the night progresses.

-In general, each cycle moves sequentially through each stage of sleep: wake, light sleep, deep sleep, REM, and repeat.
+In general, each cycle moves sequentially through each of the 4 stages of sleep: wake, light sleep, deep sleep, REM, and repeat.
 Cycles earlier in the night tend to have more deep sleep while later cycles have a higher proportion of REM.
 By the final cycle, your body may even choose to skip deep sleep altogether.

 Overall, your body spends the majority of the night in light sleep.
 How much time you spend in REM or deep can vary widely by individual but below are the averages you can expect for each stage in a single night.